 - Expand reading and college awareness programs for greater impact

 - Submit 6-8 major grant/gift requests per year

 - Average $250,000 in grants and/or gifts per year

-Our plan is intentional and focused.
-Our focus is on empowering students to create change within themselves and our community (locally and globally).
-The empowering mechanism is the civically-engaged eduction experience which exposes each student to real life challenges that reside in out local, global, and research communities.
+Our plan is intentional and focused on empowering students to create change within themselves and our community (locally and globally).
+The empowering mechanism is the civically-engaged education experience which exposes students to real-life challenges that reside in our local, global, and research communities.
 These experiences, coupled with reflection, serve as the catalyst to transformative change.

 Our short-term goals focus on community building, early literacy, and college awareness as a means to educational attainment and economic development.